 TODAY IN THE CABIN

 Who would have thought that these changes would have a change on my mom as well!
 Together we took jewelry classes and she started creating pieces that eventually brought her out of her own battle with depression.
 From there [kab-in]+[fee-ver]™ was born.
 Each collection of jewelry in my [kab-in]+[fee-ver]™ line tells a story that reflects back to my journey as a woman and my relationship with my mom and Alzheimer’s.
-From helping myself out of depression to adapting to a new way of life with her early diagnosis of Alzheimers, I started this line of jewelry but little did I know I was also creating our story… This mental disability was a new way of life for both of us and creating jewelry became our saving grace through it!
+From helping myself out of depression to adapting to a new way of life with her early diagnosis of Alzheimers, I started this line of jewelry but little did I know I was also creating our story… This mental disability was a new way of life for both of us and creating jewelry became our savage self care experience through it!

 -The ALCIB Team -